Associate in Science (A.S.)

 Salary: According to the Occupational Outlook Handbook, the median annual wage for computer systems analysts was $79,680 in May 2012.
 Salary levels vary depending on the industry segment, geographic region, and level of education and experience attained.

 As a Computer Science major, if you meet specific award criteria, you will be eligible for the Brenda S. (Brockman) Beck Memorial Scholarship.
 For information on this scholarship, contact the FLCC Foundation.

 The faculty in the computing sciences department brings to FLCC a wide range of talent and experience in academia and within the industry.
 Each faculty member specializes in a particular area of the discipline, and continually strives to stay current in that area.
 FLCC is committed to providing you with the most up-to-date programs and courses.
-In addition, it also provides you with an excellent education at the certificate and associates degree levels.
+In addition, it also provides you with an excellent education at the certificate and associate degree levels.